delabj/USMaskMandates/README.md

 ## Additional data use information

-In order to make this data more accessible, Austin L. Wright.
-Published this data \[With their COVID-19 research.\](remotes::install\_github("delabj/USMaskMandates) They ask that anyone using this data cite the working paper and acknowledge the
+In order to make this data more accessible, Austin L. Wright published this data \[With their COVID-19 research.\](remotes::install\_github("delabj/USMaskMandates) They ask that anyone using this data cite the working paper and acknowledge the